dxjoshi/java_interview_prep/resources/java/notes.md

     - implements clause:                  class UnmodifiableList<T> implements @Readonly List<@Readonly T> { ... }
     - Thrown exception declaration:       void monitorTemperature() throws @Critical TemperatureException { ... }

+* **Package**
+1. A package is a grouping of related types providing access protection and name space management.
+Note that types refers to classes, interfaces, enumerations, and annotation types.
+2. The names of your types won't conflict with the type names in other packages because the package creates a new namespace.
+3. The package statement(ex. package java.graphics;) must be the first line in the source file.
+There can be only one package statement in each source file.
+If you do not use a package statement, your type ends up in an unnamed package.
+4. To use a public package member from outside its package, you must either

+        refer member by its fully qualified name -  graphics.Rectangle myRect = new graphics.Rectangle();
+        import package member       - import graphics.Rectangle;
+        import member's entire package.     - import graphics.*;
+5. Java compiler automatically imports two entire packages for each source file: (1) the java.lang package and (2) the current package (the package for the current file).
+6. If a member in one package shares its name with a member in another package and both packages are imported, you must refer to each member by its qualified name.
+7. **Static import statement** allows to import the constants and static methods that you want to use so that you do not need to prefix the name of their class.

+            import static java.lang.Math.*;

+            double r = Math.cos(Math.PI * theta); // without static import
+            double r = cos(PI * theta); //with static import

+8. The full path to the classes directory is called the **class path**, and is set with the CLASSPATH system variable.
+Both the compiler and the JVM construct the path to your .class files by adding the package name to the class path.
+For example, if
+   IF class path -- **<path_two>\classes**, package name -- **com.example.graphics** THEN the compiler and JVM look for .class files in **<path_two>\classes\com\example\graphics**

 * **Shadowing:**
 If a declaration of a type(member variable or a parameter name) in a particular scope(inner class or a method definition) has the same name as another declaration in the enclosing scope, then the declaration shadows the declaration of the enclosing scope.